It’s important for any individual considering cosmetic surgery to research what exactly cosmetic surgery can and can’t do for them.

 Almost all young adults and adults are self-conscious about their bodies, but cosmetic surgery is not the answer for a lot of people as they become more comfortable with their bodies as they either mature or change as they go through different stages in their life.

-Body dysmorphic is a mental health disorder when someone is obsessed with a minor physical flaw and seeks cosmetic surgery to fix it.
+Body dysmorphia is a mental health disorder when someone is obsessed with a minor physical flaw and seeks cosmetic surgery to fix it.
 It accounts for up to 12% of individuals who get cosmetic surgery.

 There are many aspects of our lives over which we have little control that people seek to influence through other means such as changing their bodies.
-Here is a short list of things that cosmetic surgery cannot do.
+Here is a shortlist of things that cosmetic surgery cannot do.

-Cosmetic Surgery CAN’T
+Cosmetic Surgery CAN’T: